Sam1599/Spam-email-detection/README.md

 # Spam-email-detection-with-feedback-loop
 Hi!
-This project focuses on the detection of spam emails through the development of various machine learning models.
+This project focuses on the detection of spam emails through the development of a machine learning model.
 With the increasing issue of inbox clutter caused by unwanted emails, the goal is to efficiently classify these spam emails automatically.

-The project involves a comprehensive analysis of various machine learning algorithms, with SVM model achieving the highest accuracy among them.

 Furthermore, the project's scope extends to the implementation of real-time email classification within a personal Gmail account by using the 'imapclient' library to connect to a Gmail IMAP server and retrieve email data from the Gmail account.